Lifeng-Liang/DbEntry/doc/en/DataAccess/QuerySyntax.md

     .SelectDistinct();
 ````

 If all of above couldn't help you to solve your problem, your query is too complex.
-Please [Using SQL statement] to solve it.
+Please  use [SQL statement](SQLStatement.md) to solve it.

 QueryRequired
 ----------